 Globalization took place too quickly and we are not adapted to life in it.
-We don't have that degree of tolerance.

 Listen, if you have any thoughts regarding the next issue of Benji Knewman, let me know.
 One idea has already crossed my mind – an essay “Will the West Ever Understand the East?”
 In other words, will they ever get the soul and mentality of a person born in the USSR?

 Yours is, of course, a rather sizeable and many-faceted idea.
 Frankly, even I don’t always understand people from the USSR.
 They are all very different, not to mention that the West too is varied.
 You probably don’t mean something large-scale and geopolitical, but perhaps some sort of concrete things, some notions, sore points, etc.?
 I don’t know how this would suit the format of the magazine but I would suggest a discussion on this topic and then the result could become material for the issue.
 As far as I understand, we both were born in the USSR, but we have completely different experiences both in the USSR and in the post-Soviet era.
 It could be interesting.